mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 updated version of the operational
 GFS v15 and replaced suite GFS_v15.
-It also contained three developmental suites: csawmg with minor updates, GSD_v1 (an update over the previously released GSD_v0), and GFS_v16beta, which the target suite at the time for implementation in the upcoming operational GFSv16 (it replacing suite GFSv15plus).
+It also contained three developmental suites: csawmg with minor updates, GSD_v1 (an update over the previously released GSD_v0), and GFS_v16beta, which was the target suite at the time for implementation in the upcoming operational GFSv16 (it replaced suite GFSv15plus).
 The CCPP v4.1 release, issued in October 2020, was a minor upgrade with the capability to build the code using Python 3 (previously only Python 2 was supported).